dplochcoder/hkspoilerviewer/README.md

 # Installation

-Download the latest JAR file from [Releases](https://github.com/dplochcoder/hkspoilerviewer/releases), and store it anywhere on your device.
-You must have [Java](https://www.java.com/en/) installed to run it.
+Use [Scarab](https://github.com/fifty-six/Scarab) to install SpoilerViewerMod.
+This will add a "Spoiler Viewer" section to your mod options, from which you can open the most recent `RawSpoiler.json` (from Randomizer) or `ctx.json` (from ICDL, if installed).
+You can also run the packaged `HKSpoilerViewer.jar` file as a standalone application without launching Hollow Knight.
+You must have [Java](https://www.java.com/en/) installed to run it either way.

-The first time you run it, it will ask you to locate the `RawSpoiler.json` file on your computer with a file-open dialog.
+If you run the JAR as a standalone app, the first it will ask you to locate the `RawSpoiler.json` file on your computer with a file-open dialog.
 After this, it will always open that file by default.
 If you want to select a different file, find the `HKSpoilerViewer.cfg` file in your AppData/Local/dplochcoder/HKSpoilerViewer directory (or OS-dependent equivalent) and delete it before re-opening the program.
+If you run the JAR from the Hollow Knight mod menu, it will find the relevant file automatically.

 # Search Features